Papermaker and Marbler

 Pam uses the ancient techniques of Chinese papermakers to make note cards, stationery, journals, and lamps.
 It all started when Pam and a friend borrowed the equipment and stayed up in to the wee hours making paper from everything they found.
 She continues to expand her papermaking skills through attending classes at Penland with noted modern day papermakers like Peter Sowiski, Frank Brannon and others.

 Pam discovered the technique of marbling in 1988.
 Another love is found.
 Fitting Pam’s love for success for all, marbling is an easy art form which gives people of all ages a feeling of achievement.
 While she knows the historical patterns of marbling for facing pages of old books, freestyle designs give the creator freedom of movement and design over the paint.
-She has attended numerous classes with noted marblers like Regina and Dan St. John, Judith Beers, Ginny Moreland, Anne Murray and others.
+She has attended numerous classes with noted marblers Regina and Dan St. John, Judith Beers, Ginny Moreland, Anne Murray and others.
+Pam enjoys teaching at Majik Studios on Coxe Avenue.

 She recently retired and now devotes all of her attention to perfecting her craftsmanship with these art forms.